2021 Printables for Mini and Regular Size Binders

 - 2 Materials and Supplies

 - 3 A Peek into Your Free Daily Planner Pages

 - 4 Putting Your Planner Together

 - 5 Best Practices for Using Your Daily To-Do Page (Mini Binders)

 - 6 Free 2020 Printables for Mini Binders and Regular-Sized Planners

 Every year I like to change up our free daily planner pages.
 To see our new 2020 printables for mini and regular-sized planners, keep scrolling.

-But if you are ready to print your pages now, scroll to the end of this post and fill out the provided form.
-You will then receive access to our resource library where you will find these latest planner pages.
+But if you are ready to print your pages now, scroll to the end of this post and click the pink button to access to our resource library where you will find your free planner pages.

 In this post, you’ll also find: